POSTED BY January 29, 2015 COMMENTS (353)ON

 The below graph gives an approximate idea of how your corpus will grow in this scheme.

-If you look at the features of this scheme, then you will realise that its very much close to PPF features.
-The lock-in, interest rate, passbook facility, partial withdrawal and taxation status very much mirrors PPF.
+If you look at the features of this scheme, then you will realize that it’s very much close to PPF features, the lock-in period, interest rate, passbook facility, partial withdrawal, and taxation status.

-So the real question is if this is better than PPF?
+So the real question is if it is better than PPF?
 Or Recurring deposit?
-In my opinion overall it’s a good initiative by government, its intention is pure and something very much required, but it still does not beat PPF as the product.
+In my opinion, overall it’s a good initiative by the government, the intention is pure and something very much required, but it still does not beat PPF as the product.
 I personally didn’t find any reason why I would prefer this scheme and not PPF?

 Thanks to Dr Dinesh Rohilla for sharing his real life experience of opening the SSA account.
 I am sharing his exact words and experience below